Nicolás Maduro Fast Facts

 Maduro campaigned for Hugo Chavez's release from prison for the 1992 attempted coup to overthrow President Carlos Andres Perez.

-After Chavez's release, Maduro helps him to found the political party Fifth Republic Movement.
+After Chavez's release, Maduro helped him found the political party Fifth Republic Movement.

 Timeline: